Simple tips to help you conquer your mornings, make your routine easier and be more productive without the stress.

 Wake up earlier

 I’m definitely not a morning person, but I force myself to get up earlier than the rest of my family.
 Getting up a little earlier helps me get the quiet time I need to work uninterrupted for a few hours.
 It also enables me to start a load of laundry, take a quick shower, enjoy a cup of coffee, and answer emails.
-I cherish my quiet time each morning, and although I would much rather stay in bed a little longer, I know that my efforts will give me a head start.
+I cherish my quiet time each morning, and although I would much rather stay in bed a little longer, I know that my efforts will give me a head start to a productive day.

 Fuel your mind and soul

 Find something that you can look forward to each morning to help you get out of bed.
 If all I would think about is my long to-do list, I’d probably stay in bed in hopes of avoiding it altogether.
 However, I know that each morning I get to enjoy a hot cup of coffee and write and read scripture uninterrupted.
 This helps set the tone for the day and serves as an incentive to get up earlier.
 For you, it may be going for a walk in the morning, or simply being able to get yourself ready without any interruptions.
 Find something that will help motivate you and make it part of your daily routine.

 Write a to-do list